FluxML/fluxml.github.io/gsoc.md

 ## Tape based automated differentiation engine in Julia

-Write a new AD (automated differentiation) engine in julia and integrate it into the FluxML environment.
+Write a new AD (automated differentiation) engine in Julia and integrate it into the FluxML environment.
 The AD engine will be used for the typical DNN architectures.

 **Difficulty.** Hard. **Duration.** 350 hours